Xarthisius/python-logstash-async/README.rst

 So this handler will accept log events and pass them for further processing to a separate worker thread which will try to send the events to the configured Logstash server asynchronously.
-If sending the events fails, the events are stored in a local SQLite database for a later sending attempt.

-Whenever the application stops, to be more exact whenever Python' logging subsystem is shutdown, the worker thread is signaled to send any queued events and clean up itself before shutdown.

 The sending intervals and timeouts can be configured in the ``logstash_async.constants`` module by the corresponding